Skip to main content

 Creating an Agent from an npm Package

 Create an agent from an npm package.
 The package will be installed globally when the devbox is created.
+Use the top-level version field to pin a specific package version — when omitted, the latest version from the registry is installed.

 agent = await runloop.agent.create(